Schedule of Township Meetings for 2024

 Industrial and hazardous wastes

-A Township wide clean-up day is held every second Saturday in May and every third Saturday in September at the Custer Township Hall for large items and items that do not fall under the description of bagged household trash.
+A Township wide clean-up day is held every second Saturday in May and the second Saturday in September at the Custer Township Hall for large items and items that do not fall under the description of bagged household trash.

 The County provides hazardous waste collection sites yearly.